BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/6_Developer/CompilerSuite.md

 + DREAM.3D will *NOT* compile or run on SUSE Enterprise Linux 11 SP4.
 + DREAM.3D will *NOT* compile or run on Red Hat Enterprise Linux 6.x

 ## 32 Bit Support ##

 DREAM.3D and its libraries are compiled as a 64 bit application on all operating systems.

-32-bit support has been removed and is no longer under active development.
+32-bit support has been removed and is no longer under *ANY* development.
 Assumptions are made during the development process that the application is running as a 64 bit application.

 ---
 **Next Page (Windows)**: <a href="https://github.com/bluequartzsoftware/DREAM3DSuperbuild/blob/develop/docs/Making_an_SDK_Windows.md">Making an SDK</a>